-- 1. Additional Insured.
-The state of Washington, [BPC name], its elected and appointed officials, agents and employees shall be named as an additional insured on all general liability, excess, umbrella and property insurance policies.
+- Additional Insured.
+The Washington State Board of Pilotage Commissioners, its elected and appointed officials, agents and employees shall be named as an additional insured on all general liability, excess, umbrella and property insurance policies.
 All insurance provided in compliance with this contract shall be primary as to any other insurance or self-insurance programs afforded to or maintained by the state. - 2.
 Cancellation.
-The State of Washington, Board of Pilotage Commissioners shall be provided written notice before cancellation or non-renewal of any insurance referred to therein, in accord with the following specifications.
+The Washington State Board of Pilotage Commissioners shall be provided written notice before cancellation or non-renewal of any insurance referred to therein, in accord with the following specifications.
 Insurers subject to 48.18 RCW (Admitted and Regulation by the Insurance Commissioner): The insurer shall give the state 45 days advance notice of cancellation or non-renewal.
 If cancellation is due to non-payment of premium, the state shall be given 10 days advance notice of cancellation.
 Insurers subject to 48.15 RCW (Surplus lines): The state shall be given 20 days advance notice of cancellation.
-If cancellation is due to non-payment of premium, the state shall be given notice of cancellation is due to non-payment of cancellation. - 3.
-Identification.
-Policy must reference the state's contract number and the BPC name. - 4.
+If cancellation is due to non-payment of premium, the state shall be given 10 days advance notice of cancellation. - Identification.
+Policy must reference the state's contract number and the BPC name.

 Insurance Carrier Rating.
-All insurance and bonds should be issued by companies admitted to do business within the state of Washington and have a rating of A-, Class VII or better in the most recently published edition of Best's Reports.
-Any exception shall be reviewed and approved by the BPC Risk Manager or the Risk Manager for the state of Washington, before the contract is accepted or work may begin.
+All insurance and bonds should be issued by companies admitted to do business within Washington State and have a rating of A-, Class VII or better in the most recently published edition of Best's Reports.
+Any exception shall be reviewed and approved by the BPC Risk Manager or the Risk Manager for the Washington State, before the contract is accepted or work may BPC RFP #20-001 begin.
 If an insurer is not admitted, all insurance policies and procedures for issuing the insurance policies must comply with Chapter 48.15 RCW and 284-15 WAC.

 5. Excess Coverage.
-By requiring insurance herein, the state does not represent that coverage and limits will be adequate to protect Contractor, and such coverage and limits shall not limit Contractor's liability under the indemnities and reimbursements granted to the state in this contract.
+By requiring insurance herein, the state does not represent that coverage and limits will be adequate to protect Consultant, and such coverage and limits shall not limit Consultant's liability under the indemnities and reimbursements granted to the state in this contract.